THE IMPACT OF THE BRICK INDUSTRY ON

 Under increasingly strict environmental laws many developing countries have banned polluting kilns particularly the Bull's Trench Kiln and the Clamp Kiln.
 Despite bans many of these kilns continue to operate undeterred.

-- produce over 750 million tonnes of carbon dioxide
+- release over 890 million tonnes of carbon dioxide

 emissions into the atmosphere every year;

 - burn 375 million tonnes of fossil fuel every year, plus

 millions of tonnes of scavenged highly polluting fuel,